Trump says 'a lot of progress' made with Iran to defuse crisis

-WASHINGTON/DUBAI (Reuters) - U.S. President Donald Trump said on Tuesday “a lot of progress” had been made toward ending a volatile stand-off with Iran, with his top diplomat saying Tehran had signaled willingness to negotiate over its disputed ballistic missile program.
+WASHINGTON/DUBAI (Reuters) - U.S. President Donald Trump said on Tuesday “a lot of progress” had been made toward ending a volatile standoff with Iran, with his top diplomat saying Tehran had signaled willingness to negotiate over its disputed ballistic missile program.

+He appeared to be reacting to a comment by Iran’s foreign minister said Tehran would discuss its missile program after Washington stopped arming allies Saudi Arabia and the United Arab Emirates, something the United States is unlikely to do.

 The surprising disclosures came hours after Iran’s supreme leader upped the ante in the brewing confrontation by warning Tehran would continue removing restraints on its nuclear activity and retaliate for the seizure of an Iranian oil tanker.

-Tensions have spiraled since U.S. President Donald Trump last year ditched big powers’ 2015 nuclear deal with Iran under which it agreed to curtail its enrichment of uranium in return for the lifting of global sanctions crippling its economy.
+Tensions have spiraled since Trump last year ditched big powers’ 2015 nuclear deal with Iran under which it agreed to curtail its nuclear program in return for the lifting of global sanctions crippling its economy.

 Washington has since reimposed draconian sanctions to throttle Iran’s oil trade in a policy of “maximum pressure” on Tehran to agree stricter limits on its nuclear capacity, curb its ballistic missile program and end support for proxy forces in a Middle East power struggle with U.S.-backed Gulf Arabs.

-After Khamenei’s threats, Trump suggested to a cabinet meeting at the White House that Iran wanted to talk with its arch-enemy.
+After threats from Ayatollah Ali Khamenei, Iran’s ultimate authority, to push on with breaches of the nuclear deal, Trump suggested to a Cabinet meeting at the White House that Iran wanted to talk with its archenemy.

 “A lot of progress has been made.
 We’ll see what happens.
 But a lot of progress has been made,” Trump said.

 Trump said the Iran nuclear pact agreed under his predecessor Barack Obama was too weak to prevent Tehran developing atomic bombs.
 “They can’t have a nuclear weapon.
 We want to help them.
 We’ll be good to them, we’ll work with them.
 We’ll help them in any way we can, but they can’t have a nuclear weapon.
 We’re not looking, by the way, for regime change.”